artronics/chapar-device-level/README.md

 Currently, _Chapar_ records all generated packets, with their contents as a [`.csv` (Comma Separated Values)](https://en.wikipedia.org/wiki/Comma-separated_values) format.
 In this format each line of the file is a data record and each record consists of one or more fields, separated by commas.
 It is worth noting that in European standard the separator is a _semicolon_ ";" because _comma_ is used for decimal separator.

 After each run you can find a `packets.csv` file on root directory of project.
 The benefit of using `.csv` file is that data can be easily imported to all data manipulation software such as Matlab, Excel, Google sheets, etc. _Chapar_ is also capable of detecting `MALFORMED` packet type based on configurations which you provide.
-For acheiving desired performance goals. the data which framework provides must be reliable at first place.
-A question might be arised, is *Chapar* reliable?
+For achieving desired performance goals. the data which framework provides must be reliable at first place.
+A question might be raised, is *Chapar* reliable?

-###Tests
+###<a name="tests"></a>Tests
 For almost all classes in *Chapar* there are various [unit tests](https://en.wikipedia.org/wiki/Unit_testing).
-It is intresting that the amount of code in `/tests` directory is much more than the actual code.
+It is interesting that the amount of code in `/tests` directory is much more than the actual code.
 Tests in *Chapar* serves two purposes.
-The first one is, obviousley, testing functionality of a unit from various aspects.
+The first one is, obviously, testing functionality of a unit from various aspects.
 Secondly tests are a great source of documentation.
 If you want to see how a particular component works, the first place to look is its test class.
 For example here is a test method from `BaseNodeTest` class.
 The behaviour under question is: For two equal `Node`s the `hash code`'s returned value must be the same.

     @Test
     public void For_equal_nodes_hashCode_must_be_the_same()